 “Granted, she’s got skills; that’s what she does,” continued Maneri.
 “But there’s a relationship between the person and the instrument that I find fascinating, and some of that is what I wanted to bring out.
 In this show, as the bass travels across different styles of music, it goes through several different players’ hands and the sound of it changes dramatically.
 It’s a demonstration of how the instrument can sound different with different players, but then also how the instrument has some continuity in and of itself across the whole thing.”

 While Maneri is running the show, he said he’s hardly in charge, ceding the spotlight and the creative thrust to a variety of performers across disciplines, including artists AJ Vanderelli and Lance Johnson, who will paint live during the event, the BHB dance crew, and a small army of musicians ranging from jazz and classical players to rapper Ebri Yahloe.
-“I’m a big fan of collaboration, and I wanted to do something where I could get a whole mess of people together to do something that’s greater than any of them,” said Maneri, who credited a grant from the with affording him the time and resources needed to craft a show of this scale.
+“I’m a big fan of collaboration, and I wanted to do something where I could get a whole mess of people together to do something that’s greater than any of them,” said Maneri, who credited a grant from the Johnstone Fund for New Music with affording him the time and resources needed to craft a show of this scale.

 On a more personal level, though, the process of bringing "The Alsatian Queen" to the stage has served as a unique reminder that the instrument Maneri has owned for more than 16 years still has an unparalleled ability to surprise him.

 “And it happens constantly, because it’s so far above my pay grade that I’ll never really grow into it,” he said.
 “Even though it’s been a dead tree for a long time, it’s still organic material, and it’s still constantly in motion. … It’s moving along its own timeline, and I'm lucky that I get to go along on the ride for a while.”